-Quake, at least 5.5. in magnitude, hits in southern Iran
+Quake, at least 5.5 in magnitude, strikes southern Iran

 - Rescue crews airlift hundreds stranded after Hawaii storm VIEW

-The Iran Red Cross described the epicenter as being in a sparsely populated area.
+The Iran Red Crescent described the epicenter as being in a sparsely populated area.

-In Bahrain, an island kingdom off Saudi Arabia, people on social media said they felt the quake and evacuated from high-rise buildings.
+In Bahrain, an island kingdom off the coast of Saudi Arabia, people said they felt the quake and evacuated from high-rise buildings.
+Some in Qatar also felt the quake and evacuated tall buildings in Doha’s West Bay area.
+People in Kuwait City also felt the temblor.

 The USGS put the earthquake’s depth at 10 kilometers (6.2 miles) below the surface.
 Shallow earthquakes often have broader damage.